teaql/teaql-quick-start/quick-start/function-patten.md

 2. *necessary format*

-    + Starts with public Webresponse and ends with return
+    + Starts with `public Webresponse` and ends with `return`.
-    + Mark each sentence with a semicolon
+    + Mark each sentence with a semicolon.
-    + SmartList《Family》
+    + As for `SmartList<Family>`, when you write down the variable of familyList, IntelliJ IDEA will prompt you and fill it in automatically for you.